Extreme winters in Switzerland are becoming more frequent

-As coronavirus continues its devastation, it is easy to loose sight of what had been the ongoing crisis before the pandemic: climate change.
-As new winter temperature figures have been released, we look back at how this winter became the warmest on record in Switzerland.
+As coronavirus continues its devastation, it is easy to lose sight of the major crisis before the pandemic: climate change.
+We delve into the official temperature figures to show how this winter became the warmest on record in Switzerland.

-This animated map shows how winter temperatures (metereological winter, December to February) have been developing on average and in the three different climate zones of Switzerland over the last 155 years since records began.
+This animated map shows how winter temperatures (metereological winter, December to February) have been developing on average in the three different climate zones of Switzerland over the last 155 years.

-In 2020, the national average winter temperature rose to 0.7°C. A similarly extreme winter temperature, with a national average of over 0ºC, has only occurred four times since temperature records began in 1864.
-Extremely warm winters like these are a phenomenon of the last 30 years, where the average Swiss winter temperature was just under -2°C.
+In 2020, the national average winter temperature rose to 0.7°C. Extreme winter temperatures, with a national average of over 0ºC, has only occurred four times since temperature records began in 1864.
+Extremely warm winters like these are a phenomenon of the last 30 years, when the average Swiss winter temperature was just under -2°C.

 At the same time, cold winters with temperatures well below -4°C seem to have disappeared from Switzerland's current climate.